Delicious and easy smoked brisket recipe.

 Wrapping a brisket with foil before putting it in a smoker.

-Step Four – Smoking the Brisket
+Step 4 – Smoking the Brisket

 Fill your smoker with pellets, and set it to 225°.
 Place your foil wrapped brisket inside of the smoker with the cooling rack side down.
 Use the probe to monitor the temperature of your meat.
 When the brisket reaches an internal temperature of 200°, it’s done.
 This will take about an hour per pound of meat.